 Generally, the dentition of animals points to the class they belong to, as their teeth dictate what they can tear apart and eat quite comfortably.
 With herbivores, their canines are either absent or very blunt, with big flat molars and premolars.
 It’s designed for eating plants and can’t be used to catch, hunt or tear apart tough flesh.

 Carnivores have long, sharp canine teeth which are meant for catching and ripping prey apart.
 The carnassials (precise teeth located in the cheek) have the function of shearing while working in a scissor-like motion.
 These sets of teeth are unique to a carnivore.
 There’s a breed of dog with a bite force of about 700psi.
 Is that much?
 Yes, it sure is.
 The Kangal dog has a bite force that is close to that of a Kodiak bear.
-While you might say it’s not the animal with the strongest bite force, it however shows how much of a strong jaw a dog has.
-Dogs need this to crush bones not plant matters.
+While you might say it’s not the animal with the strongest bite force, it

 A dog’s jaw is hinged and unable to move sideways.
 Think of a scissor’s path of motion.
 Just straight up and own.
 The action is designed for shearing and crushing not grinding.
 Omnivores can move their jaw sideways, just try it you’re an omnivore.
 They need this to properly mix enzymes into the food for digestion while grinding.

 This restricted motion of the jaw proves that dogs are not designed for chewing their food, just shearing and crushing bones.
-This is a big blow to the omnivore argument since chewing the food is a crucial for the process of digesting cellulose.
+This is a big blow to the omnivore argument since chewing the food is

 It’s all about speed